apache/activemq-artemis/docs/user-manual/en/core-bridges.md

 connecting to the target until it comes back online.
 When it comes back online it will resume operation as normal.

-In summary, bridges are a way to reliably connect two separate Apache ActiveMQ servers together.
-With a core bridge both source and target servers must be Apache ActiveMQ servers.
+In summary, bridges are a way to reliably connect two separate Apache ActiveMQ Artemis servers together.
+With a core bridge both source and target servers must be Apache ActiveMQ Artemis servers.

 Bridges can be configured to provide *once and only once* delivery guarantees even in the event of the failure of the source or the target